PurpleKingdomGames/indigo-website/indigodocs/information/motivation-and-constraints.md

 There is only one reason to build a game engine that people seem to agree on: There isn't already another one out there that does the very -very- specific thing you wanted from your engine.

-What we wanted was a game engine that:

-1. Supported Mac and Linux based development as a first class citizen;
-2. Was a code only engine, we didn't want a big graphical editor;
-3. Used a statically typed functional programming language to build it's games;
-4. Was accessible, easy to understand and fun.

-We looked hard at the options available, and started work on Indigo when we realised there wasn't anything else that quite fit our needs.

-But building a game engine is not a small problem, games engines do a lot of different things like networking, asset management, rendering, sound, storage, and animation to name but a few.

-The only way to stand a chance of completeing the work was the build the bare minimum by imposing contraints on what the first cut of the engine would be able to do and how it would work, including but not limited to:
+So in order to make building Indigo possible (4 years and counting...), we cut the scope.
+What is the smallest amount of functionality we'd need to build an engine we'd be happy to use?
+A few of those constraints included:

-1. Scala only - A full blooded FP language with a mac / linux friendly ecosystem.
+1. Scala only - A full FP language with a mac / linux friendly ecosystem.
 2. 2D only - with pixel art as a first class citizen specifically.
-3. Browser only - avoid platform purmutation issues.
+3. Browser only - avoid platform permutation issues.
 4. No fonts - simplified text support.
-5. No custom shaders - most people don't need them.
+5. No custom shaders - nice to have, but we can do without them.

-So if you look at indigo and wonder why something that might be standard in other engines isn't present, it is probably because it wasn't considered a bare minimum!
+Some of the initial constraints were relaxed, and some features that might be considered unnecessary were added just for fun, but if you look at indigo and wonder why something that might be standard in other engines isn't present, it is probably just because it wasn't considered part of a minimal spec!

-## Pixel art
+## The influence of Pixel Art

-Indigo is aimed primarily at Pixel Art!
+Indigo is a 2D game engine (you have go HD if you want to!), but is particularly aimed at Pixel Art.
 Why Pixel Art?
-Well, two reasons:

-1. Pixel Art is relatively cheap to produce, and done well - like any other style - is still a wonderfully expressive graphical style.
-It's not about technical restrictions, it's about being able to make fun games efficiently.
+Pixel Art is a relatively accessible art form.
+Like any other artistic medium you could choose, it can be done poorly and look cheap, or it can be done brilliantly and be every bit as expressive and evocatively as any other style of art.

+The difference is that the barrier to entry is lower.
+Amazing and low cost tools like [Aseprite](https://www.aseprite.org/) and [Tiled](https://www.mapeditor.org/) help put good game art within the reach of the many, no the few.

+Pixel Art is commercially viable too, there are many many commercially successful pixel art games released every year!
+Games like [Moonlighter](https://store.steampowered.com/app/606150/Moonlighter/), [Celeste](https://store.steampowered.com/app/504230/Celeste/), and [Dead Cells](https://store.steampowered.com/app/588650/Dead_Cells/) to name but a few.

-1. If you want to make a AAA title with photo-realistic graphics or even a superslick 2D games and you have the resources to do that, there are better tools out there for the job!
+If you want to make a AAA title with photo-realistic graphics or even a super-slick 2D games and you have the resources to do that, there are better tools out there for the job!
 Pixel art requires us to build games that are _good games to play_ in spite of a limited visual style, games that draw people in because they are engaging, not because you can see every wrinkle on a characters face.
 Not unlike board games.

-Forcing the engine to be aimed at pixel art has created a few interesting design outcomes:
+Forcing the engine to be aimed at pixel art, however, has influenced how it works:

-1. Your game can be magnified.
-You design and code it to work on a 1 to 1 pixel scale, increase the magnification and everything goes with it.
+1. Magnification.
+You design and code it to work as if it was on a 1 to 1 pixel scale, increase the magnification and everything goes with it.
 For instance, mouse positions and clicks are rescaled to remain accurate to your graphics.
+You can even dynamically set different magnifications per game layer, allowing for instance, an HD UI over a chunky pixel game.
-1. Perfect pixel rendering.
-The whole engine works on whole pixels, and the shaders are written to render beautifully crisp, whole pixels.
+1. Pixel perfect rendering.
+The whole engine works on whole pixels, and the shaders are written to render beautifully crisp, whole pixels at any scale.
+You don't have to do anything clever to get perfect results.